When to restart Splunk Enterprise after a configuration file change

 How to reload files

 authentication.conf, use Splunk Web.
-Go to Settings > Access controls > Authentication method and click the Reload authentication configuration button.
+Go to Settings > Access controls > Authentication method and click Reload authentication configuration.
 This refreshes the authentication caches, but does not disconnect current users.

 Restart an indexer cluster